 The case points out that the IPO market is sometimes characterized as a “hot issue” market, and that many IPOs are viewed in retrospect as having been “underpriced.”
 What might explain these phenomena?
 Should the Netscape Board be concerned about underpricing?
 Why or why not?

 While investment bankers will use a series of methods to determine the intrinsic value of the company and correctly price the IPO shares relative to market demand, still the process is as much an art as it is a science.
 The actual demand for a new issue is truly not known until the shares are issued on issuance date.
 At that time, purchase orders will commence and the market price of the shares can be viewed.
-Until that time, the true market price is only an educated guess.
+Until that time, the forecasted market price is only as good as the valuation models employed to price the issue.

+In addition, the underwriters may have an incentive to err on the low-side, since an undersubscribed IPO puts the underwriter at risk and reflect negatively on both the firm going public and the underwriter.
+In short, a fully subscribed IPO will be viewed as a “success” for the firm and the underwriter.
+The underwriter has an additional incentive to ensure that the issue is fully subscribed.
+If the issue is fully, or oversubscribed, the underwriter is generally permitted to sell additional shares (the “overallotment option”), which can amount to as much as 15% of the total shares offered.

+One other reason that underpricings occur (and why the company’s Board is not overly concerned with such underpricings) is because the Board members are also frequently shareholders.
+By generating a lot of demand for the company’s shares and turning the stock into a “hot issue”, the resulting high stock price also boosts the value of their own shares.

 Any company that is going public should be concerned about their shares being underpriced.
 An underpricing means that the company has otherwise lost potential capital that they could have used to finance their long-term growth opportunities.
 Capital has essentially been transferred from the company to the company’s investors.
 For example, if Netscape issued their shares at $10 and the true intrinsic price of the company is $20 per share on issuance date, than for a float of 1,000,000 shares, the company would have lost an opportunity to raise an additional $10,000,000 of capital.

-One reason why underpricings do occur and why the company’s Board is not overly concerned with such underpricings is because the Board members are also frequently shareholders.
-By generating a lot of demand for the company’s shares and turning the stock into a “hot issue”, the resulting high stock price also boosts the value of their own shares.

 Can the recommended offering price of $28 per share for Netscape’s stock be justified?
 In valuing Netscape, you might find it helpful to use the following assumptions: